High-Altitude Medical

 ➤ Gastrolit – 1 sachet dissolved in 200 ml of warm water after each bowel movement

-If symptoms persist longer, stronger medications can be used, such as:
+If symptoms persist, stronger medications may be required, such as:

 ➤ Loperamide